THE ANNUAL GATHERING OF FANS OF OLD ROCK 'N ROLL AT THE SURF BALLROOM IN CLEAR LAKE, IOWA

 Rocket 88 was renamed The Rockin' Ricochettes and was also billed (to a greater or lesser degree) as Ar (Stevens) and the (Rockin') Ricochettes.
 While maintaining separate band names, the personnel of this band and that of The Vees (which include Bobby Vee's three sons) eventually overlapped to a great degree and became an integral part of Bobby Vee's act by '95 – frequently performing by themselves.
 For many years, the Ricochettes backed up numerous other acts, and the name seemed to disappear by '99 when Ar Stevens and the Vees backed up Chris Montez and Freddie Cannon as well as Bobby Vee.

 Special non-singing guests (sometimes they tried, though!) are not yet listed in detail.
 Maria Elena Holly (Buddy's widow) came for several of these events, starting in '81.
 The original Peggy Sue and Donna (Gerron and Fox, respectively) came in '94.
-His Most Excellency Terry Branstad, Governor of Iowa (1983-99), came in '88 and '92 and probably other years as well.
+His Most Excellency Terry Branstad, Governor of Iowa (1983-99 and 2011-present), came in '88 and '92 and probably other years as well.

 1984 was the year of the big snow.
 Highways were closed by order of the police and National Guard after the Saturday night concert, and most out-of-towners had to stay in Clear Lake an extra day.
 An impromptu concert was given at the Holiday Motor Lodge by the Whitesidewalls, Niki Sullivan (member of the Crickets in 1957) and The Chimes (who were appearing in the motel lounge) on Sunday afternoon, Feb.
 5 – a beautiful, mild, sunny day.